-This course increases the student's opportunities for success in college by helping the student obtain skills necessary to reach his/her educational objectives.
-Topics include time planning, test-taking, communication skills, study techniques, question-asking skills, library use, and personal issues that face many college students.
-This course is required of all full-time degree-seeking students who have completed fewer than twenty (20) credit hours at the time of enrollment since their high school graduation.
+This course increase the student's opportunities for success in college by helping the student obtain skills necessary to reach his/ her educational objectives.
+Topics include time management, testtaking, communication skills, study strategies, note-taking skills, library use, and personal issues that face many college students.
+Attendance at new student orientation is a required component of this course.
+The course is required of all degree-seeking students.
+Students may petition to have this required course waived if they have completed at least 18 credit hours at the time of their enrollment.